What advice would you give yourself?

 What success means to me

-For me, a successful business is one that means I can take the kids to school and collect them at home time.
-It’s about spending time with my mum and mother-in-law who are both experiencing health issues.
-And spending time with my husband when the kids are at school.
+For me, a successful business means I can take the kids to school and collect them at home time.
+It’s about spending time with my mum, whose health isn’t great.
+Spending time with my husband when the kids are at school and having enough money to cover the bills and have some leftover for treats and meals out.

-I’ve been able to collect my mum from her craft class every week and help my mother-in-law to get showered.
+I’ve been able to collect my mum from her craft class every week and spend some precious time with my mother-in-law before she died.
 Spending time with them both has been wonderful.
-I’ve had some lovely chats with my mother-in-law over the last few months and feel like we’ve got to know each other so much better which has been lovely.
-And something I can’t put a price on.
+I had some lovely chats with my mother-in-law, which gave me some precious memories with her, and I learned some new things about her which I’ll always cherish and something I can’t put a price on.

 Sunflower.
 What advice would you give yourself when you started your business?